-7.25 Other investments, such as into private debt, will be subject to approval as part of the Council's overall treasury management processes.
-This will include a specific report to Cabinet outlining the potential risks and benefits of the investment.
+8.25 Other investments, such as into private debt, will be subject to approval as part of the Council's overall treasury management processes.
+Where this is outside of the Treasury Management Strategy approved by County Council this will require a specific report to Cabinet outlining the potential risks and benefits of the investment.